tombeesley/eyetools/README.md

 **It isn't really useful in any practical way yet.**

-It is free to use under the GNU General Public Licence.
+It is free to use under the GNU General Public Licence..

 Vague "roadmap" for functions: